Plutonomicon/cardano-transaction-lib/doc/ctl-as-dependency.md

 ```

 We have recenly set up a small scaffolding repository for projects wishing to adopt CTL: https://github.com/mlabs-haskell/ctl-scaffold.
 More documentation and resources will be added soon to the repo

+## Upgrading CTL

+Unfortunately, the process of upgrading CTL is fairly involved.
+This is in part due to the complexity of the project and in part due to features inherent to Spago's approach to dependency management.
+The following assumes that you are using a project based on Nix flakes and using our overlay as outlined above.

+Make sure to perform **all** of the following steps, otherwise you will probably encounter difficult-to-debug issues:

+1. Update the `rev` you're using for CTL in your flake `inputs`
+  - **Note**: Nix might throw an error about CTL following a "non-existent input" after doing this.
+The best way to solve this is to upgrade the version of Nix that you're using.
+Otherwise, `nix flake lock --update-input <NAME>`, where `NAME` is the one you're using for CTL in your `inputs`, should solve this
+2. Update the CTL `version` in your `packages.dhall`.
+Make sure that this is the exact same revision as in your flake inputs
+3. Possibly update the `dependencies` section for CTL in your `packages.dhall`
+  - You can find a list of CTL's dependencies in our own `spago.dhall` (but make sure to check at the correct revision)
+  - You might also need to add new transitive git dependencies if CTL has added any to its own direct dependencies (i.e. you need to copy the matching stanzas from CTL's `packages.dhall` to your own; these are under the `additions` record in CTL's `packages.dhall`)
+4. Run `spago2nix generate` and make sure to stage and commit the resulting `spago-packages.nix` if it has changed
+5. If CTL has added any JS dependencies, these will also need to be added to your own `package.json`